keresifon/packer/docs/CIS-HARDENING.md

 3. Some controls may conflict with application requirements
 4. Review and adjust hardening script as needed

-### Assessment Tools Not Found
+### OpenSCAP Not Found

-**Issue**: CIS assessment tools not found after download
+**Issue**: OpenSCAP not found after download from S3

 **Solutions**:
-1. Verify CIS tools are uploaded to correct S3 path
+1. Verify OpenSCAP is uploaded to S3 at `s3://bucket/cis-tools/openscap*`
-2. Check S3 bucket structure matches expected format
+2. Check file format (RPM, tar.gz, or pre-extracted directory)
-3. Review download script logs for errors
+3. Review download script logs to verify extraction
-4. Ensure CIS tools are compatible with Amazon Linux 2023
+4. Ensure OpenSCAP binary exists at `/opt/openscap/oscap` or `/opt/openscap/bin/oscap`
+5. Check file permissions on OpenSCAP binary

+### SCAP Content Not Found

+**Issue**: No SCAP content found for assessment

+**Solutions**:
+1. Verify SCAP content is uploaded to S3 at `s3://bucket/cis-tools/scap-content/`
+2. Ensure SCAP files have `.xml` extension
+3. Check file names match expected patterns (CIS_Amazon_Linux_2023*.xml)
+4. Review download script logs to verify files were downloaded
+5. Assessment will be skipped if no SCAP content is found (non-fatal)

 ## Customization